Nintendo Switch Release Date Games: New ‘Assassin’s Creed’ Game Set In Egypt To Be Released Alongside PS4 And Xbox Versions

 The Nintendo Switch is expected to be available to consumers in early 2017, however, that hasn’t stopped many big and small names in the video games industry pledging support for the new console.
 Ubisoft, an early supporter of Nintendo’s previous home console, the Wii U, is also now expected to announce a brand new title in the Assassin’s Creed series for the Switch.
 The title, which will be set in Egypt, is expected to be released on Nintendo’s hybrid console alongside versions of the game on Sony’s PlayStation 4 and Microsoft’s Xbox One.

-According to Nintendo Life, Ubisoft is expected to drop all exclusivity plans with the release of an upcoming Assassin’s Creed game and instead make the title available on day one to players on the PlayStation 4, Xbox One and Nintendo’s new Switch console.
+According to Nintendo Life, Ubisoft is expected to drop all exclusivity plans with the release of an upcoming Assassin’s Creed game and instead make the title available on day one to players on the PlayStation 4, Xbox One, and Nintendo’s new Switch console.
 The move will mark a huge shift from Ubisoft, who have previously made titles available exclusively on Sony’s platform from day one, or at the very least provided the PlayStation 4 with exclusive content in contrast to the other platforms.
 However, that’s all set to change.

 Rumour: Assassin’s Creed 2017 Is Apparently Coming To Nintendo Switch https://t.co/IjKEPAlEwA pic.twitter.com/SluHqImtSB